Scafell Pike: Tourism

 Scafell Pike is a popular destination for walkers.
 There is open access to Scafell and the surrounding fells, with many walking and rock climbing routes.
 Paths connect the summit with Lingmell Col to the northwest, Mickledore to the southwest, and Esk Hause to the northeast, and these in turn connect with numerous other paths, giving access to walkers from many directions including Wasdale Head to the west, Seathwaite to the north, Langdale to the east, and Eskdale to the southwest.
 The shortest route is from Wasdale Head, about 80 metres above sea level, where there is a climbers' hotel, the Wasdale Head Inn, made popular in the Victorian period by Owen Glynne Jones and others.
 According to the National Trust, as of 2014 there were over 100,000 people per year climbing Scafell Pike from Wasdale Head, many as part of the National Three Peaks Challenge.
+In 2022, the number reaching the summit by any route was 250,000.

 Survey point

 Scafell Pike was used in 1826 as a station in the Principal Triangulation of Britain by the Ordnance Survey when they fixed the relative positions of Britain and Ireland.
 Angles between Slieve Donard in Northern Ireland and Scafell Pike were taken from Snowdon in Wales as were angles between Snowdon and Scafell Pike from Slieve Donard.
 Given the need for clear weather to achieve these very long-range observations (111 mile to Slieve Donard), the Ordnance surveyors spent much of the summer camped on the respective mountain tops.
 Scafell Pike was not used as a station in the earlier part of the Principal Triangulation of Britain, even though Sca-Fell formed one corner of a Principal Triangle.
 The Ordnance Survey's high precision theodolite was not taken to the summit until 1841.